USANA is a popular wellness direct sales company founded in 1992.

+They have great products and have worked with some big names (hint: Dr. Oz and The Women’s Tennis Association).
 A company that’s been in the MLM game for 20+ years now must be doing something right.
-They have great products, no doubt.

 This video explains: